Table of contents

 Meanwhile, Weebly's SEO functionality enables business owners to quickly obtain organic traffic from most search engines.
 The same is true with Shopify, as it has efficient, robust SEO support, analytics features and knows how to drive traffic to your online store.

-Weebly vs Wix vs Shopify: Usability
+Weebly vs Shopify vs Wix: Usability

 Weebly comes with a clear, understandable interface.
 Its beautiful dashboard ensures quick and simple access to the data, blog comments, product description, web-page statistics, useful tips, and store orders.
-Moreover, no coding skills and web development experience are needed since all the content you will add to the page falls into specific containers (boxes).
+Moreover, one needs no coding skills and web development experience since all the content you will add to the page falls into specific containers (boxes).
 Thus, you'll never be stuck on the question of how to sell on Weebly?
 Due to this approach, you won't face problems when transferring the content you need from one theme to another.

 Wix is a drag-and-drop website builder as well.
 While with many popular platforms, you can drop the elements to certain areas/blocks only, working with Wix, you're free to place those literally anywhere on the page.
 This approach is also known as "absolute positioning."
 It gives users full creative freedom.
 What's more, Wix offers another option for store establishment - Artificial Design Intelligence (Wix ADI).
 It automates the process of template creation with the help of store-related questions.